Estimated reading time: 8 minutes

 Maths is all about logical interpretations and systematic solving of problems.
 Hence it requires a specific set of procedures to be observed.
 It is easy to perform one function, like addition, with two or three numbers.
 But if a question involves more than one operation, it can be confusing to solve the problem without guidance.

 You can utilise the BODMAS formula whenever there is more than one operation in a mathematical equation or expression.
 We have to follow the set sequence so that the results are correct.
 We cannot just calculate from left to right or in a haphazard manner.
-The BODMAS rule in Maths identifies the correct order or sequence to be followed while solving the maths problem.
+The BODMAS rule in Maths identifies the correct order or sequence to be followed while solving the Maths problem.

 DODMAS Rule